Last updated: August 2025

 Plan ahead, budget appropriately, and enjoy your visit to one of Europe’s most vibrant capitals.

-This guide provides general information about Amsterdam’s tourist tax as of July 2025.
+This guide provides general information about Amsterdam’s tourist tax as of August 2025.
 Tax rates and regulations may change, so always verify current requirements with official sources and accommodation providers before traveling.